apache/incubator-datalab/README.md

 ## Pre-requisites <a name="Pre-requisites"></a>

-In order to start development of Front-end Web UI part of Data Lab - Git repository should be cloned and the following packages should be installed:
+In order to start development of Front-end Web UI part of DataLab - Git repository should be cloned and the following packages should be installed:

 -   Git 1.7 or higher